 Biography

 Olivier Desmet (b.
 1973, Belgium) is a photographer and darkroom printer in Mill Valley, California.
-Deeply influenced by the Japanese aesthetic philosophy of mono no aware, which emphasises the impermanence and fleeting beauty of things, his work evokes quiet introspection, centring on transience.
+Deeply influenced by the Japanese aesthetic philosophy of mono no aware, which emphasises the fleeting beauty of things, his work evokes quiet introspection.

 Desmet’s practice is rooted in traditional darkroom techniques.
 He considers a photograph incomplete until it is realised in the darkroom, where subtle gradations of tone and contrast give his work emotional depth and clarity.